LLP Annual Return Filing

 File your LLP annual return with ease and accuracy using our step-by-step guide.
 Avoid penalties and ensure compliance.
 LLP annual Return Filing include Director KYC, ROC Return and Income Tax Return Filing.
 To Get started now, Call us.

-Request Quotation/ Call back
+Request for Call Back

 LLP Annual Return Filing – Form 11.

 The Limited Liability Partnership (LLP) is a popular business structure in India that offers the benefits of both a partnership and a company.
 It is a separate legal entity, and its liability is limited to the extent of its assets.
 However, as with any other business structure, LLPs are required to comply with certain legal requirements, including the LLP annual return filing and Income Tax Return.
+A LLP annual return is a document that contains the details of the LLP’s partners, capital, and profits.
+It is a mandatory requirement under the LLP Act, 2008, and must be filed with the Registrar of Companies (ROC) every year.
+Beside LLP Annual Return Filing , LLP also Need to file statement of solvency to ROC and Income Tax Return to Income Tax department

 Trusted By 10 lakh Indian to file their Income Tax Online

-Understanding LLP Annual Return (Form 11) Filing Requirements
+Understanding LLP Return (Form 11) Filing Requirements

 The annual return filing is an essential requirement for LLPs in India, and it is necessary to understand the various aspects of this filing.